lispeak/core/README.md

 ## Morphology

 The basic idea of Lispeak morphology is a word symmetry.
 In every language we have a lot of word pairs with opposite meaning like left/right, dark/light, past/future, greater/less, stay/move, beautiful/ugly, etc. In Lispeak all of these pairs are being formed on morphological level.

-The pairs are formed by `a/u` and `e/i` sounds for opposites and `o` for the neutrals.
+### Symmetry 1: static/dynamic words

+Static words mean static objects like nouns and pronouns and dynamic words mean some dynamic actions are like verbs.

+### Symmetry 2: main/additional words

+Main words mean main sentence parts like nouns and verbs.
+Additional part from noun is adjective and from verb is participle.

 ## Syntax